 What Is DNA Genealogy Testing?

 You most probably heard of the abbreviation DNA.
-But do you know what it can actually stands for?
+But do you know what it can stand for?

-Well it is short for deoxyribonucleic acid, which is a self-replicating material.
-It is in every living organisms, including you and me!
+Well, it is short for deoxyribonucleic acid, which is a self-replicating material.
+It is in every living organism, including you and me!

 3 different types of DNA testing!

 - Autosomal DNA testing (atDNA) – This is the most basic form of DNA testing.
 This testing will give you results for both sides of your family, i.e. your paternal and maternal lines.